-Saving Energy on Holidays
+Saving Energy During Holidays

 The Energy Conservation Office is proactive in reducing energy waste on holidays.
-By leveraging the campus’s complex digital building control system, our engineers implement new holiday schedules and temperature setpoints for building heating, ventilation and air conditioning (HVAC) systems.
+By leveraging the campus’s complex digital building control system, our engineers implement special holiday schedules and temperature setpoints for building heating, ventilation and air conditioning (HVAC) systems.
 The result is more HVAC systems are given a holiday too, and room temperatures are allowed to drift.
 These holiday savings and setbacks only affect administrative and classroom spaces and exclude laboratory and animal spaces.

 You wouldn’t leave your home’s heating or cooling systems on while you go on vacation.
 It would continue to run as scheduled and be an utter energy waste.